mikepk/botocore/docs/source/reference/services/servicecatalog.rst

         - **TagOptions** *(list) --*

-          TagOptions associated with the portfolio.
+          Information about the TagOptions associated with the portfolio.

           - *(dict) --*

-            The TagOption details.
+            Information about a TagOption.

             - **Key** *(string) --*

-              The TagOptionDetail key.
+              The TagOption key.

             - **Value** *(string) --*

-              The TagOptionDetail value.
+              The TagOption value.

             - **Active** *(boolean) --*

-              The TagOptionDetail active state.
+              The TagOption active state.

             - **Id** *(string) --*

-              The TagOptionDetail identifier.
+              The TagOption identifier.